-What to do in Kotor: the most picturesque city in Montenegro
+What to do in Kotor: the Most Picturesque Town in Montenegro

-Explore Kotor, Montenegro with my guide!
-It's filled with fun activities for day trips, longer stays, and water adventures.
-You'll find insider tips, visuals, and detailed information that will help you make your experience in Kotor unforgettable.
+Explore Kotor, Montenegro with my guide, filled with fun activities for day trips, multi-day stays, and water adventures.
+You'll find my detailed insider tips with all information you might need.

-Let me help you plan a perfect itinerary!
+Let me help you plan a perfect itinerary in Kotor, based on your interest and the length of your stay!

-Kotor, an incredibly picturesque town in Montenegro, is fast becoming the new hot travel destination in Europe, and for a good reason(s):
+Kotor town in Montenegro is fast becoming a new hot travel destination in Europe, and for a good reason(s):

-Kotor town is one of the big reasons why people visit Montenegro.
+Kotor town is one of the big reasons people visit Montenegro.

 What to do in Kotor, Montenegro